 If you have a hard time qualifying for Chapter 7 bankruptcy without the car ownership deduction, financing a new car prior to filing your case can raise a red flag.
 At your meeting of creditors, the trustee will typically ask you detailed questions about why you purchased the car.
-Unless you have a good reason for buying the car (such as to replace a broken down vehicle), the trustee may argue that you abused the system and bought the car solely to qualify for Chapter 7 bankruptcy (or to pay less to your unsecured creditors in a Chapter 13).
+Unless you have a good reason for buying the car (such as to replace a broken down vehicle), the trustee could argue that you abused the system and bought the car solely to qualify for Chapter 7 bankruptcy (or to pay less to your unsecured creditors in Chapter 13).

 In most cases, you can qualify for a car loan shortly after receiving your bankruptcy discharge.
 If you have a decent amount of income, many car dealers will be willing to finance your purchase despite your bankruptcy.
 Many will consider you to be a good financial risk because you'll have wiped out much of your debt and you filed a Chapter 7, you won't be able to do so again for eight years.
 But keep in mind that your interest rate will typically be higher after bankruptcy.